Welcome to Teaching with Zoom!

 - Click Save

-- Once you have saved the meeting notice, you will see more options for you to consider: Registration(set pre-meeting questions, etc.) Emails, Branding, Polls (this is where you create polls before class) and Survey (new feature for post-class survey.)
+- Once you have saved the meeting notice, you will see more options in tabs at the top of the meeting page: Registration(set pre-meeting questions, etc.) Emails, Branding, Polls/Quizzes (this is where you create polls before class) and Survey (for post-class survey.)
 You can edit any of the options.

-Hint: For better security, use the edit tool to disable the the ‘social share buttons to appear’ on your invitation.
+Hint: For better security when using Registration, use the edit tool in the Registration tab to disable the ‘social share buttons to appear’ on your invitation.
 Save your notice again.
 For more information on these options, check out zoom.com education resources for Registration.

 How do I invite my students to the class meeting?